- LIVING FOR FREE and GIVING

 I will be expanding this section and including 'free land' later on.
 However, use the ideas on this site, especially under 'free accomodation' above.
 Or think of your own creative ideas.

 Arrange a community barter system in your locality.
-I will soon add more information here on how any family can gain a minimum $10,000 benefit every year by using barter.
+Any family can gain a minimum $10,000 benefit every year by using barter.
 And this is without any membership or other cost.

 Talk to people you know to SWAP things with each other at a 'swap-meet' at someone's home or community space.
 You can get toys for children, clothes for the family and many other things.
 Someone gave me an old pushbike.
 I asked a fellow who sells bikes from home if he’d fix it up for me for free and he did.
 He has sent hundreds of free bikes to Asia to help people.